DirkDuesentrieb/fgsniffer/README.md

 ```

 ### 4 Open with wireshark
-You find one ore more pcap files in your current path.
+You find one or more pcap files in your current path.

 ## The timestamp
 It is a good idea to always add "a" to the sniffer options to have a proper time for your pcaps.
 Users who had forgotten this option where confused, why this tool isn't working for them.
 In the current version fgsniffer will accept relative times.
 The time shown in the pcap will be the current local time plus the deltas.